 - Interaction with people in an environment where there are no other dogs present.

-When you socialize your puppy, always ensure that you pair all of his interactions with praise and treat to help him learn good social skills.
+When you socialize your puppy, always ensure that you pair all of his interactions with praise and a dog treat to help him learn good social skills.
 It‘s also helpful when you follow the rule of seven which states that each day, your puppy should have seven positive, new experiences which will help him create positive relationships with the outside world.

 When Can Puppies Go Outside for a Walk for the First Time?